xaca/css_zoo/readme_english.md

-# CSS ZOO: pig:: frog:: bee:: beetle:: lion:
+# CSS ZOO :pig: :frog: :bee: :beetle: :lion:

 Project to collect code in html and css to create images of different animals